Best Practice: COVID-19 Nurse Liaison Task Force

 Many hospitals have shut down visiting hours indefinitely to protect its staff, patients, and the community-at-large during the pandemic.
 And, while patients use phones and other smart devices to communicate with family, this technology is not available to some of the patient population, especially those with disabilities, sensory deficits, cognitive deficits, or language barriers.
 To remedy this, staff nurse Lauren Fleming, MA, BSN, RN-BC and other frontline nurses launched the COVID-19 Nurse Liaison Task Force to bridge communication between the healthcare team, the patients, and their loved ones with a new role and structure.
 Lauren is the former chairperson of the Patient Care Coordinating Council, and former chairperson of and current consultant to the Medical-Surgical Shared Governance Council.

 Six professional registered nurses, operating in a designated office with telephone and computer capabilities, while maintaining appropriate social distancing and infection control precautions, fill a liaison role in the medical-surgical division.
 They each have a telephone number that corresponds with their workstation and access to electronic medical records.
-Nurses clock in for eight-hour shifts, five days a week, providing coverage Monday through Sunday.
+Nurses clock in for eight-hour shifts, five days a week, rotating to provide full coverage every day of the week.
 Schedules are in two-week increments and relayed promptly to the nurses’ respective directors of patient care, the MMC Command Center, and staffing department.

 These nurse liaisons work directly with the designated COVID-19 units.
 Each nurse is responsible for an ongoing caseload of positive COVID-19 patients and persons under investigation for COVID-19 (PUI); they remain with their patient group through discharge or until a change in care plan.
 This continuity of care builds a trust and rapport with the patients and their loved ones.